Brutus Beefcake: Return to WCW (1998–1999)

-Later Career (2000–2016)
+Later career (2000–2016)

 In May 2000, Beefcake wrestled for the Extreme Wrestling Federation, in a match against Rex Diamond.
-On June 30, 2000 he lost to The Barbarian in a hardcore match for i-Generation Superstars of Wrestling in Australia.
+On June 30, 2000, he lost to The Barbarian in a hardcore match for i-Generation Superstars of Wrestling in Australia.
 After retiring, Leslie became part of the Christian wrestling group, World Impact Wrestling.
 He also started a wrestling school.
-He made an appearance at Pro Wrestling Syndicate's debut show in Garfield, New Jersey on June 24, 2007.
+He made an appearance at Pro Wrestling Syndicate's debut show in Garfield, New Jersey, on June 24, 2007.
 He has appeared at several Memphis wrestling shows, including the 2007 Ultimate Clash of the Legends.
 Leslie was a coach on Hulk Hogan's Celebrity Championship Wrestling.

 On January 26, 2008, Leslie was inducted into the XWF Hall of Fame by Jack Blaze.
 After it became the LPW Hall of Fame, Blaze honored Beefcake again, on March 26, 2010, in Wheeling, West Virginia.
 On July 24, 2009, Leslie competed in "Celebrity Boxing 10" in Philadelphia, losing in the first round to local competitive eater Bill "El Wingador" Simmons.
 He took part in the Hulkamania: Let The Battle Begin tour in late 2009, wrestling across Australia, including Perth and Sydney.

 On August 28, 2010, Beefcake wrestled for Dynamic Wrestling Alliance, based in Middletown, Ohio.
-On November 28, 2015, he participates in a real battle to be the contender for the AML Title losing.
+On November 28, 2015, he participated in a match to be the #1 contender for the AML Title, which he lost.
 Being his last match to date, he quietly announced his retirement from professional wrestling.

 In June 2016, Beefcake made appearances in Montana for the Big Time Wrestling event.

-On April 6, 2019 Leslie was inducted into the WWE Hall of Fame class of 2019 by Hulk Hogan.
+April 6, 2019, Leslie was inducted into the WWE Hall of Fame class of 2019 by Hulk Hogan; he later acknowledged that the induction ceremony was the last time he ever spoke to Hogan.
+He made his first appearance on Boca Raton Championship Wrestling in 2022 and later in 2023, Leslie became a commissioner for BRCW.

 Personal life

 Leslie married Kirsten Georgi on July 1, 1987.
 They divorced in 1991.
-He has a daughter, Alana, with Barbara McGondel, who he dated for some time.
+He has a daughter, Alana, with Barbara McGondel, whom he married in 1993 but they divorced in 2009.

-Leslie married Melissa DeGloria in 2013.
-He has a grandson named Gino, who is a fan of All Elite Wrestling star Jungle Boy.
+Leslie married Melissa DeGloria Caruso in 2014.

-Legal issues

 In February 2004, Leslie caused an anthrax scare at one of Boston's MBTA stations, Downtown Crossing, where he was working at the time.
 He had left a bag of cocaine in his booth, which a subway rider spotted and assumed to be anthrax.
 The building was evacuated as a precaution.
 Leslie checked into a drug rehabilitation facility after admitting that the cocaine was his.

-On November 7, 2013, Leslie appeared at Toronto City Hall with a pair of shears and a submarine sandwich, claiming mayor Rob Ford "needed an intervention" in the wake of a high-profile crack cocaine scandal.
-Leslie offered to be Ford's "angel of mercy", saying "Maybe if he gets his body right, he will be able to get his mind right".
-Security escorted him from the property when it became apparent that Leslie was attempting to promote a brand of submarine sandwiches.
-The day before, fellow wrestler The Iron Sheik also tried to visit Ford, and challenge him to an arm-wrestling match.
+Despite previously having a friendship with Hulk Hogan since they were children in grade school, they eventually had a falling out, and last spoke to each other in 2019.
+Despite this, Leslie paid tribute to Hogan after he died.